The Truth About Fermented Foods and SIBO

 According to Dr. Siebecker, food poisoning or the common stomach bug is the most common trigger of SIBO.
 Signs of infection include vomiting and diarrhea.

-Generally, SIBO occurs when enough health and lifestyle factors come together.
-For example, one key feature of SIBO is slow motility within the small intestine.
+One key feature of SIBO is slow motility within the small intestine.
 Slow motility allows bacteria to set up communities and grow—resulting in gas and cramping intestinal pain.

 Slow motility is linked to: